pmdnit/11ty-blog-site/src/blog/2023-10-21-unlock-your-real-estate-career-join-square-circle-properties-corp-at-the-2nd-fil-chi-job-fair-in-manila.md

 To apply, please send your resume and cover letter to \[hr.squareandcircle@gmail.com].
 Be sure to specify the position you are applying for in the subject line.
 Join us in shaping the future of real estate in the Philippines!

+2nd Filipino-Chinese Job Fair in Manila 2023 (菲龙网第二届菲律宾华人线下招聘会) is the most anticipated event of the year for jobseekers and companies alike!
+Whether you're looking to switch careers, connect with peers, or look for talents, the Fil-Chi Job Fair is the go-to event for you!

 For more details visit https://www.filchi-jobfair.com/

 For inquiries and booth bookings: